 Comparing Benefits of Health Insurance Plans

-When comparing health plan options you’ll need to take into account what benefits plans cover.
+When comparing health plan options, you’ll need to take into account what benefits different plans cover.
 Luckily, ObamaCare has evened the playing field.
-Today all health plans have to cover a number of Preventative Services at no additional cost, and provide Essential Health Benefits with limited out-of-pocket expenses and no annual or lifetime dollar limits.
-Insurance sold to individuals and small businesses must now include these Ten Essential Health Benefits include:
+Today, all health plans have to cover a number of Preventative Services at no additional cost, and the must provide Essential Health Benefits with limited out-of-pocket expenses and no annual or lifetime dollar limits.
+Insurance sold to individuals and small businesses must now include these Ten Essential Health Benefits: